 Another way to characterize the population of the areas compared is by language spoken at home.
-The following chart shows that English predominates in all the areas, with Spanish second in the Nubian Square area and on average; however, a substantial proportion of the population age five and over speaks an Indo-European language.
+Figure E.7 shows that English predominates in all the areas, with Spanish second in the Nubian Square area and on average; however, a substantial proportion of the population age five and over (9%) speaks an Indo-European language.